Sunday 18th April 2021

 Monday 26th October 2020

-At Black Water the female Marsh Harrier was perched on a dead tree but flew just before I had my camera ready.
-A Peregrine was in full hunting mode powering across the fields towards the Venner Hide and 22 Pintail out on Inchmery Marsh was a site high count.
+At B Water the female Marsh Harrier was perched on a dead tree but flew just before I had my camera ready.
+A Peregrine was in full hunting mode powering across the fields towards the JV hide and 22 Pintail out on Inchmery Marsh was a site high count.
 Brent Geese numbers continue to rise and it’s great to see lots of juvenile birds with their white-edged covert feathers.

 As the sun came out a Migrant Hawker appeared and there were several Common Darter pairs egg laying in tandem.
 A piping Kingfisher rounded the corner near the sluice gate and the Sandwich Tern was still in the river entrance.